Academic regulation I-14 - Academic fraud

 REGULATION ON ACADEMIC FRAUD

 Academic integrity is a fundamental value at the core of all academic activities.
 The regulation on academic fraud defines the acts that can compromise academic integrity, and outlines the consequences of such acts and the formal disciplinary procedures in place.
-Further information on academic integrity is available in the University of Ottawa’s Academic Integrity Student Guide.
+Further information on academic integrity is available on the website of the Vice-President Academic and Provost.